awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 # Control traffic to resources using security groups<a name="VPC_SecurityGroups"></a>

-A *security group* acts as a virtual firewall, controlling the traffic that is allowed to reach and leave the resources that it is associated with\.
+A *security group* controls the traffic that is allowed to reach and leave the resources that it is associated with\.
 For example, after you associate a security group with an EC2 instance, it controls the inbound and outbound traffic for the instance\.

 When you create a VPC, it comes with a default security group\.
 You can create additional security groups for each VPC\.
 You can associate a security group only with resources in the VPC for which it is created\.